 Also, they are taking the test in a place in which they are familiar, Hopmayer added, helping them get rid of some test anxiety, if they have it.

 The test is available in both English and Spanish.
 For those with testing accommodations, there is an audio button so the test can be read aloud to them.

 Boyd, who is a Town of Crawford police officer, said he would help the students prepare by going over vehicle and traffic law in advance with them as part of their studying.
 The learners’ permit manual is online for students to study on their own.

 Hopmayer, though, views it another way.
 “Yes, there are great benefits for our students and their parents by providing this service.
 In addition to that, it further reinforces the collaborative effort between our school district and the Town of Crawford Police Department.
 This is a great outreach and I hope many students take advantage of it.”

-Anyone wishing to get more information about taking the learner permit test at the high school or to set up an appointment, contact Mr. Hopmayer or Officer Boyd via email at firstname.lastname@example.org or email@example.com, or call Boyd at 845-744-2031, ext.
+Anyone wishing to get more information about taking the learner permit test at the high school may contact Mr. Hopmayer or Officer Boyd via email at firstname.lastname@example.org or email@example.com, or call Boyd at 845-744-2031, ext.
 3184.